SharjeelSafdar/dapp-projects/p3-farm-token/README.md

 ## Step 6: Write `FarmToken` Contract

 In `smartContracts/contracts/` directory, create `FarmToken.sol`.
 Here, we are creating our `FarmToken` smart contract that also inherits from `ERC20` contract from `@openzeppelin`.
 We are giving our token the name of `FarmToken` and the symbol of `FRM`.
-We have also declared (and initialized in the constructor) a state varible to interact with `MyToken` contract.
+We have also declared (and initialized in the constructor) a state variable to interact with `MyToken` contract.
 This time, we are minting no tokens at build time.

 We have some functions here as well.

-1. With `deposit`, a user can deposit a certain amount of `MTKN` to `FarmToken` contract.
+1. With `deposit`, a user can deposit a certain amount of `MTKN` tokens to `FarmToken` contract.
 In return, `FarmToken` contract mints and sends and equal amount of `FRM` tokens to the user's address.
 2. With `withDraw`, a user can return a certain amoutn of `FRM` tokens back to `FarmToken` contract and get an equal amount of `MTKN` from `FarmToken` contract. `FarmToken` contract, then, burns the `FRM` tokens returned by the user.
-3. With `balance`, anyone can check the amount `MTKN` currently in possession of `FarmToken` contract.
+3. With `balance`, anyone can check the amount of `MTKN` tokens currently in possession of `FarmToken` contract.

 ```js
 // SPDX-License-Identifier: MIT